wangavin/deep-learning-challenge/README.md

 In my line "application_df.drop(['EIN', 'NAME'], axis=1, inplace=True)", the variables should be removed "EIN" and "NAME" from the input data that column.
 Because they are not targets nor features for model to use.

-**Neurons, layers, and activation functions select for your neural network model** The number of input features is determined dynamically based on the shape of the training data.
+**Neurons, layers, and activation functions select for your neural network model**

+The number of input features is determined dynamically based on the training data and Scale the data.
+The "X_train_scaled = X_scaler.transform(X_train)" and "X_test_scaled = X_scaler.transform(X_test)" is a good start to use define model.
+In this analysis is import tensorflow for First and second hidden layer.
+Also use "Output layer" and activation="sigmoid" = sigmoid(x) = 1 / (1 + exp(-x)) for binary classification.
+Experimentation and tuning of these parameters may be necessary to achieve the best model performance.

+**Were you able to achieve the target model performance** it is difficult to determine whether the target model performance has been achieved or not.
+Because the model performance calculates answer is loss and accuracy on the test data using the evaluate method.